harshu4/websokect_chat_app/README.md

 ## Configuration For Server-to-Server (S2S)

 In order to enable cross-server communication, add the domain and IP address of the other groups' servers in the configuration file.
-This is shown in the example below, where the details of groups 11, 3, 4, 6, and 2 are added. settings for the server are found in `JsServer/configuration.json`.
+This is shown in the example below, where the details of groups 11, 3, 4, 6, and 2 are added.
+Settings for the server are found in `JsServer/configuration.json`.
 Adjust these settings to suit your environment after connecting to the same subnet in the network.

 ```json
 {